andrii-yeremenko/news-aggregator/doc/specification.md

 ### Methods

-1. RegisterParser: Registers a parser for a specific format and source.
+1. AddNewParser: Registers a parser for a specific format and source.
     * Args:
         * format (string): Format of the data (e.g., "json", "rss").
         * source (string): Source URL or identifier.